nrs-org/novelslop/content/vol_01/chap_14.typ

   "I swear that I will bring you back to the place you belong, Setoguchi Hina."

-  Right afterwards, the girl promptly walked away into the dusk.
+  Right afterwards, the girl promptly walked away into the twilight.
 ]